Glossary of Terms

 Entrance Counseling: A short information session (20-30 minutes long) that explains your rights and responsibilities as a loan borrower, and must be completed by the student before loans are disbursed to pay for school.

 Expected Family Contribution (EFC)/Student Aid Index (SAI): A measure of your family’s financial strength that is calculated according to federal guidelines and is used to determine your eligibility for need-based financial aid.
-You may see both terms used interchangeably because EFC is the old term and SAI is the new term introduced for the 2023-2024 application cycle.
+You may see both terms used interchangeably because EFC is the old term and SAI is the new term.

 Federal Pell Grant: A grant provided by the federal government to qualified students who demonstrate above-average financial need.
 In order to qualify, your EFC (Expected Family Contribution) must be below a certain level set by the U.S. Department of Education.
 This type of financial aid typically doesn’t need to be repaid, and the college would automatically apply this to your aid package if qualified.